 Retail or commercial businesses

 Some retail or commercial operations may also generate sufficient air pollution, or air pollution of a type that is very toxic, such that they are regulated, too.
 For example, dry cleaners using perchloroethylene or petroleum solvents are strictly regulated by the EPA and the DNR.
-Moreover, auto body refinishing (collision repair) facilities have regulations from the EPA that they must meet.
-If one of these types of retail or commercial operations fits your business, you may have to meet certain air pollution requirements.
+Auto body refinishing (collision repair) facilities also have EPA regulations that they must meet, as well as DNR regulations in certain counties in Wisconsin.
+Gas stations also have both state and federal regulations to meet.
+If your business includes one of these types of retail or commercial operations fits your business, you may have to meet certain air pollution requirements.